Skip to main content

 Phil David Börner

-1) As a rule, only students with a Bachelor's degree in Electrical Engineering can be admitted to the Master's degree program.
+1) As a rule, only students with a bachelor's degree in electrical engineering can be admitted to the master's degree program.

-2) In cases of hardship, the responsible examination board will decide on a case-by-case basis.
+2) In cases of hardship, the responsible Examination Board will decide on a case-by-case basis.

-The current (subject) examination regulations always apply.
+The current (departmental) examination regulations always apply.

-(Subject) examination regulations (FPOs) define the basic structures of a degree program (e.g. admission requirements and content to be studied).
-Students are automatically subject to the current version of an FPO when they enrol for their first semester.
-This means that even if the FPO changes during the course of study, the original version according to which you enrolled is still valid (provided this FPO does not expire).
+Departmental Examination Regulations (known in German as Fachprüfungsordnungen, or FPOs) define the basic structures of a degree program (including admission requirements and curriculum).
+Students are automatically subject to the current version of an FPO when they enroll for their first semester.
+Even if a new FPO is issued during your studies, you will still be subject to the rules of the original version according to which you enrolled (presuming the FPO has not otherwise been revoked).

-The respective study plan represents the recommended exemplary course of study in the individual subjects and is part of an FPO.
+Each degree plan represents the recommended ideal course of study for a given subject and is a constituent part of any FPO.

-Supplementary regulations and detailed information for each module to be studied can be found in the module handbooks (e.g. requirements for taking a written examination).
+Supplementary regulations and detailed information for each module (such as requirements for taking a written examination and the content of the modules/events) can be found in the module handbooks.

 The internship regulations define the conditions under which the compulsory or optional internships must be completed.

-Before the start of the lecture period, we recommend that you at least take a look at the curriculum of your degree program so that you know which modules are planned for the start of your studies.
+Before the start of the lecture period, we recommend that you review the degree plan for your degree program so that you know which modules are planned for the start of your studies

 Icon Nachricht